open-telemetry/opentelemetry-dotnet-instrumentation/docs/design.md

 - [**Managed Profiler**](../src/OpenTelemetry.AutoInstrumentation):
 contains the code setting up the OpenTelemetry .NET SDK and configured instrumentations.
-Plus, support code to run and implement bytecode instrumentations.
+Additionally, support code to run and implement bytecode instrumentations.
 Optionally, the code setting-up the OpenTelemetry .NET SDK can be left to the application by setting the environment variable `OTEL_DOTNET_AUTO_LOAD_AT_STARTUP` to `false`.